franpoz/SHERLOCK/paper/paper.md

 * Object report log file: the entire log of the object run is written here.
 * Most promising candidates log file: a summary of the parameters of the best transits found for each run is written at the end of the object execution.
-* Runs directories: for each run of ``SHERLOCK``, a folder will be generated which contains .png images of the detrended fluxes and their suggested transits (\autoref{fig:run.png})
+* Runs directories: for each run of ``SHERLOCK``, a folder will be generated which contains .png images of the detrended fluxes and their suggested transits (\autoref{fig:run})

 ![Example of one detrended light curve which would be stored in the folder `RUN 1`.
 The header provides the main parameters for the most promising signal.
 There are three panels, from top to bottom: (1) relative fluxes with the candidate signal overplotted in red; (2) a phase-folded light curve for the candidate.
 The binning is authomatically chosen to ensure that there will be about 10 points in-transit region.
 The model for the candidate is given by the solid-red line; and (3) the periodogram where the main period signal and its harmonics are highlighted.\label{fig:run}](example_run1.png)